kjameer0/yabc-site/README.md

 ## Google Cloud Storage Bucket
-The site administrator should have the ability to make to add new collaborators to edit content.
+The site administrator should have the ability to add new collaborators to edit content.

-## HMAC key
+## HMAC key and service accounts
 Google Cloud offers service accounts (https://cloud.google.com/storage/docs/authentication/hmackeys) that allow the github actions to work.
 Make sure you are granted sufficiently high level permissions as a collaborator.
 Ideally whoever maintains this site should have owner permissions.
 Service Accounts (https://cloud.google.com/iam/docs/service-account-overview) are used to programatically validate the Github action request to upload the website files to the storage bucket.
 There probably will not need to be an update to this service account, but if the credentials stop working and build actions fail, a newe service account can be created to get new credentials. ther credentials for GCP_CREDENTIALS will be JSON that has this format: